huggingface/node-question-answering/README.md

 });
 ```

 You can also choose to use a custom model and pass it to `QAClient.fromOptions`, the same way than for DistilBERT-uncased.
 Check the [`QAOptions`](src/qa-options.ts) interface for the complete list of options.
+And you can still [host it remotely](#remote-model).

 ### Using a custom tokenizer